-The option of making an anonymous report by victims and/or third parties is available using the online reporting form link below or the Campus Conduct hotline (866-943-5787).
+The option of making an anonymous report by victims and/or third parties is available using the online reporting form link below or by calling the Campus Conduct hotline (866-943-5787).
 Note that while anonymous reports may prompt a need for the institution to investigate, it may be limited in its ability to do so unless sufficient information is provided for a meaningful and fair investigation to take place.

 Click here, to complete the online reporting form.

-West Virginia Wesleyan College supports your decision to report a sexual assault and wishes to remove any extra barriers to your decision to do so.
+West Virginia Wesleyan College supports your decision to report and wishes to remove any extra barriers to your decision to do so.
 No one who makes a good faith report will be penalized by the College for minor policy violations, including alcohol or drug use related to the incident being reported.

 No matter what you choose to do, please speak with someone about what you have experienced.
-There is no shortage of individuals ready to listen and support you on campus, our Health & Counseling staff in particular, and there are multiple sources of support in the local community as well.
+There is no shortage of individuals ready to listen and support you on campus, our Counseling staff in particular, and there are multiple sources of support in the local community as well.